 - For Azure Germany, the URL is

-- For Microsoft Azure China 21Vianet, the URL is
+- For Microsoft Azure operated by 21Vianet, the URL is

 Azure Resource Manager handles all control plane requests.
 It automatically applies the Azure features you've implemented to manage your resources, such as: